North Carolina's First State Historic Site Honoring its African American Heritage

 A Brief History

 Charlotte Hawkins (1883-1961), born in Henderson, North Carolina, was a northern-educated granddaughter of formerly enslaved people.
 She returned to her home state as a teacher in 1901, and the following year established the Alice Freeman Palmer Memorial Institute in Sedalia.
-The African American boarding school evolved from an agricultural and manual training facility to a fully accredited, nationally recognized preparatory school.
+The African American boarding school evolved from an agricultural and manual training facility to a fully accredited, nationally recognized college preparatory and social finishing school.
 More than 1,000 students graduated during Brown's 50-year presidency.
 She died in 1961.
 Ten years and three administrations later the school closed its doors.

 In late 1982 Mrs. Maria Cole, a niece of Dr. Brown's, visited friend and schoolmate Marie Gibbs of Greensboro.
 Together they returned to the campus where both had been students and expressed a joint desire for recognition of Brown's social and educational contributions.
 Immediately Gibbs and others began sponsoring meetings of Palmer alumni and enlisting support.
 They met with North Carolina's Division of Archives and History to explore ideas.